Switzerland is a traveler’s paradise, offering a perfect blend of natural beauty, cultural richness, and thrilling activities in August.

 The Geneva Festival (Fêtes de Genève) is one of the largest summer events in Switzerland.
 It is held in August.

 You can enjoy music concerts featuring various genres, street performances, and art installations.
+The food stalls offer local and international cuisines.

 My favorite thing about this festival is the grand fireworks display over Lake Geneva.
-I highly recommend you visit the festival.

 Pass Roads

 The pass roads are all open in August because it’s summer.

-There’s going to be less snow everywhere, so the roads will be in perfect condition.
+This is only possible from late spring to the end of summer.
 These pass roads take you through some of the most beautiful landscapes in all of Switzerland.

 Last year in August, I took the Nufenen Pass to go from Valais to Ticino, and I had a nice encounter with farmers sending back their cows.